FGMEMBERS/Lightning/readme.txt

 Vivian Meazza	- The Hunter was the main inspiration for this model, and
 				nearly all the instruments were initially (and in one case currently) based on their Hunter counterparts.
-Also some of the Nasal functions began life in the Spitfire and Hurricane.
+Some of the Nasal functions began life in the Spitfire and Hurricane.
+				Vivian added the "chrome animation" effect and tidied up the					external model.

 Syd Adams		- The electrical system was modified from the Beaver model,
 				and	probably other parts or methods borrowed from some of his